Davenport-Physics/DarkGeant4/README.md

 ./DarkGeant4 -vis
 ```

-A window should be rendered on your screen with a basic cylindrical volume (Presently made out of liquid argon).
+A window should be rendered on your screen with a basic cube volume (Presently made out of liquid argon).

 To see some action happen on screen, select your terminal and press enter.
 The code is presently waiting for a carriage return before it executes the run phase.